tthecoder15/T3A1-Workbook/README.md

 let usefulData = {content: "Don't forget to brush your teeth each night"}
 let usefulJSON = JSON.stringify(usefulData)
 localStorage.setItem("storedExample", usefulJSON)
-// Saves the usefulJSON string as "storedExample" in local storage
+// Saves the usefulJSON JSON string as "storedExample" in brower's local storage

 let retrievedString = localStorage.getItem("storedExample");
 let retrievedJSON = JSON.parse(restievedString);
-// The JSON string is retrieved from local storage and converted to a JSON object for later manipulation, mirroring the original usefulData object
+// The "storedExample" JSON string is retrieved from local storage and converted to a JSON object for later manipulation, mirroring the original usefulData object
 ```

 JSON is a popular and convenient format to send and receive data to be handled by different coding languages.
 Within JavaScript, the ```JSON``` global object and its methods provide convenient conversion tools that allow users to handle JSON formatting easily.
-These methods have notable customisable options that should be considered to handle differently-typed data.
+These methods have customisable options that should be considered to handle differently-typed data.
 In addition, JSON formatting is particularly useful for caching data in browsers when creating web applications.

 ### References